thomasbjeldbak/thomasbjeldbak/README.md

 ## I'm a Student at Aalborg University & Junior Software Developer at Dynaway! 📚

-- 🌱 I’m currently studying Software on the 5th Semester at Aalborg University, Denmark
+- 🌱 I’m currently studying Software on the 6th Semester at Aalborg University, Denmark
-- 🥅 2023 Goals: Create my own personal website
+- 🥅 2024 Goals: Finish my bachelor!
-- ⚡ Fun fact: I love to game and hang out with my friends
+- ⚡ Fun fact: I love to game and hang out with my friends!

 ### Connect with me: